pytorch/pytorch/.github/requirements/README.md

     test jobs to setup the conda environment
   * conda-env-macOS-X64.
 This is use by MacOS (x86-64) build and test jobs to setup the conda environment
   * conda-env-ubuntu-X64.
-Thus used by Ubuntu build and test jobs to setup the conda environment
+This is used by Ubuntu build and test jobs to setup the conda environment
 * Pip:
   * pip-requirements-macOS.txt.
 This is used by MacOS build and test jobs to